bwsw/t-streams/docs/source/Ts-Architecture.rst

 1. **Apache ZooKeeper** that is responsible for coordination and synchronization of processes.
 #. **RocksDB** that is an embedded database fulfilling a very important feature – an atomic batch operation which allows implementing atomic and reliable commit logs processing.
 #. **Apache BookKeeper** used as a distributed commit log.
 It is a service that provides a persistent, fault-tolerant log-structured storage.
 BookKeeper is an optional part used in the fault-tolerant configuration.
 It orderly stores elements and replicates them across multiple nodes to synchronize the servers' states.
-In a single-node configuration BookKeeper is not required.
+In a single-node configuration, BookKeeper is not required.
 Server's internal commit log file is used instead.

 At the figure below T-streams infrastructure is presented: